Sin-cy/dotfiles/README.md

 > [!NOTE] note to myself
-> This config is only for macwork worktree branch for my mac work machine
+> This config is only for macwork worktree branch for mac work machine
-> !!
-DO NOT MERGE THIS TO MAIN !!
+> **!!
+DO NOT MERGE THIS TO MAIN !!**

 # My dotfiles
 This directory contains the dotfiles for my mac system which probably won't work on yours.